felippeefreire/serverless-url-shortener/README.md

 ## What is it?

 This project provides some functions to create a URL Shortener service.
-It's created serverless in [Lambda AWS](https://aws.amazon.com/pt/lambda/), that is, it does'n need any server running 24/7 and all data is saved in Redis.
+It's created serverless in [Lambda AWS](https://aws.amazon.com/pt/lambda/), that is, it doesn't need any server running 24/7 and all data is saved in Redis.

 ## Setup
 Copy and rename the `.env.example` file to `.env`, filling your data.